open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 The `SpanContext` interface MUST be implemented using a OpenTelemetry `SpanContext` in conjunction with an associated `CorrelationContext`.

-Observe that the assigned `SpanContext` and `CorrelationContext` MUST be read-only and MUST NOT change after creation.

 #### Get Baggage Items

 Returns a shim exposing the associated `CorrelationContext` values.